-Notes: Colored geometries depict location of earliest state and centroids of sites of early state-building and crop domestication.
+Notes: Colored circle, triangle and diamond depict location of earliest state and centroids of sites of early state-building and crop domestication.
 Shaded areas represent millet and rice hotspots.
 Lines represent iso-time curves to Erlitou at 1 week intervals.